Forin2001/Entrance-Pharmacy-Databse/README.md

 print(f"Data saved to {file_path}")

-# This is a command used to import data from a CSV file in to a particular
+# Command used to import data from a CSV file in to a particular table.
-table which in this case is pharmaceutical_staff.
+Which in this case is pharmaceutical_staff.

 \copy pharmaceutical_staff (first_name, last_name, age, position, location)
 FROM '/path/to/your/pharmaceuticalstaff.csv'